ncsuarc/website/content/about/moore.md

 social:
   linkedin: https://www.linkedin.com/in/colin-moore-488bbb133/
   github: https://github.com/Perseus101
----
+description: >
   Leads development of software for systems onboard the aircraft and in the ground station.
 Manages the Aerial Robotics Club website and maintains the on-site server and backup systems.
+---